du82/unfathoming/content/archive/2024/my-programming-journey.md

 # 2020

-_I didn't do much this year due to prolonged health struggles.
-(Not COVID)_
+_I didn't do much this year due to prolonged health struggles._{% sidenote "Not COVID" %}

 # 2021